tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 The information needed by the sshd is passed to the binary via CLI arguments.
 It does not work with the Kubernetes design.
 The binary `envd-sshd` should read the environment variable `ENVD_SSH_KEY_PATH` to load the keys, instead of the CLI argument.
 The backend pods will be created with the same public key mounted in runtime.
 The public key is generated by the envd API server.

-The envd API server checks if the public key and signature provided by the user is valid.
+The envd API server checks if the public key and signature provided by the user are valid.
 If both are valid, the server will use the generated private key and public key to connect to the backend pod.

 ### Test Plan